iSPIRT/depa-training/scenarios/brats/README.md

 ./train.sh
 ```

-The script joins the datasets and trains the model using a pipeline configuration defined in [pipeline_config.json](./config/pipeline_config.json).
+The script joins the datasets and trains the model using a pipeline configuration ([pipeline_config.json](./config/pipeline_config.json)) created by consolidating all the TDC's training config files.
 The training process uses:

 - Convolutional U-Net model architecture for image segmentation.
 - Differential Privacy to prevent reconstruction & membership inference attacks, using the Opacus library.